Quincy Riley: Louisville

 Riley transferred to play for the Louisville Cardinals.
 In 2022, he tallied 27 tackles with one going for a loss, a sack, two pass deflections, three interceptions, and a touchdown.
 In the 2023 season, Riley had 49 tackles, 12 pass deflections, and three interceptions.
 For his performance on the 2023 season, he was named an Atlantic Coast Conference (ACC) honorable mention.
 Riley elected to return to Louisville for his final season of eligibility in 2024.

 Professional career

 Riley was selected by the New Orleans Saints at the 2025 NFL draft in the fourth round (131st pick).
 The Saints used one of the selections they previously acquired from the Washington Commanders in the Marshon Lattimore trade to draft Riley.
+In Week 7, Riley recorded his first career interception against Chicago Bears quarterback Caleb Williams.